Abdulrazak Gurnah: Other writing

+Other activities

+He has been a judge for literary awards, including the Caine Prize for African Writing, the Booker Prize, and the RSL Literature Matters Awards.
+He supports a boycott of Israeli cultural institutions, including publishers and literary festivals.
+He was an original signatory of the manifesto "Refusing Complicity in Israel's Literary Institutions".

+Gurnah was featured on the BBC Radio 4 programme Desert Island Discs on 25 May 2025.

 Awards and honours

 Gurnah's 1994 novel Paradise was shortlisted for the Booker, the Whitbread and the Writers' Guild Prizes as well as the ALOA Prize for the best Danish translation.
 His novel By the Sea (2001) was longlisted for the Booker and shortlisted for the Los Angeles Times Book Prize, while Desertion (2005) was shortlisted for the 2006 Commonwealth Writers' Prize.

-In 2006 Gurnah was elected a fellow of the Royal Society of Literature.
-In 2007 he won the RFI Témoin du Monde (Witness of the world) award in France for By the Sea.
+In 2006, Gurnah was elected a fellow of the Royal Society of Literature.
+In 2007, he won the RFI Témoin du Monde (Witness of the World) award in France for By the Sea.

-On 7 October 2021 he was awarded the Nobel Prize in Literature for 2021 "for his uncompromising and compassionate penetration of the effects of colonialism and the fates of the refugee in the gulf between cultures and continents".
-Gurnah was the first Black writer to receive the prize since 1993, when Toni Morrison won it, and the first African writer since 1991, when Nadine Gordimer was the recipient.
+On 7 October 2021, he was awarded the Nobel Prize in Literature for 2021 "for his uncompromising and compassionate penetration of the effects of colonialism and the fates of the refugee in the gulf between cultures and continents".
+Gurnah was the first Black writer since Toni Morrison in 1993 to receive it, and the first African writer since 2007, when Doris Lessing was the recipient.